NashTech-Labs/CodeSquad-sbt-plugin/README.md

 # CodeSquad-sbt-plugin
 A CodeSquad sbt plugin to automatic upload code quality report on CodeSquad server.
-In order to use this pulgin follow the below steps.
+In order to use this plugin follow the below steps.

 Step 1: In plugins.sbt

-addSbtPlugin("io.github.knoldus" %% "codesquad-sbt-plugin" % "0.1.0")
+addSbtPlugin("io.github.knoldus" %% "codesquad-sbt-plugin" % "0.1.6")

 Step 2: export registrationKey=......